the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 While this is really slick, you quickly realize that the long responses _again_ lead to really high latency.

-But, an async solution as you used for `examgenerator` won't cut it here, since your students expect real time results.
+But, an async solution as you used for `examgenerator` won't cut it here, since your students expect real time results in the chat window.

-So, you opt for a **streaming response** -- words just appear in the UI on the fly, which makes it much less of a deal that it might take a minute or so for the full generation to complete.
+So, you opt for a **streaming response** -- words just appear in the UI on the fly as the agent generates them, which makes it much less of a deal that it might take a minute or so for the full generation to complete.

 For example, the first user query above would lead to streamed chunks that might look like: